MrVPlusOne/Singularity/README.md

 ```
 java -cp src/benchmarks/target/scala-2.12/singularity-benchmarks-assembly-0.6.jar benchmarks.TextbookExamples
 ```
-This will start the 17 textbook algorithm examples described in section 7.1 of the Singularity paper.
+to start the 17 textbook algorithm examples described in section 7.1 of the Singularity paper.
+The additional packaging step is required in order to spawn multiple processes.
 By default, 8 subprocesses will run in parallel.
 You can change this number by setting `processNum` in `TextbookExamples.main()`.
 As described before, all results will be written into `results-running` and `results`.